-- The heaviest items – awning, heavy pots & pans, - should be loaded low down and over the axle.
+The heaviest items (awning, heavy pots and pans etc) should be loaded low down and over the axle

-- Light items – clothing, etc. - can be loaded higher up in the roof lockers or wardrobe, just be aware that the higher the weight, the more it affects your caravan’s centre of gravity.
+Light items (clothing etc) can be loaded higher up in the roof lockers or wardrobe.
+Just be aware that the higher the weight, the more it affects the caravan's centre of gravity

-- Also, avoid putting too much weight at either end of the caravan, especially if you have a fixed-bed towards the rear with oodles of space, as it can act like a pendulum.
+Avoid putting too much weight at either end of the caravan, especially if you have a fixed bed towards the rear with oodles of space, as it can act as a pendulum

 Keeping things in position when on the floor can seem like mission impossible but there are items such as cargo bars and nets available which are great for keeping things where they should be and can be purchased through the PRIMA Leisure website.